 Tertiary Education in Emerging Markets (13-15 January 2012).

 Gender Inequality in Emerging Markets (11-13 January 11-13 2013).

 Maternal and Child Health and Nutrition (9-12 January 2014).

 Young People and the Future of Emerging Markets (7-10 January 2016)

 The topics were chosen on the basis of judgements about the ripeness, timeliness and (from emerging market perspectives) urgency of issues; how they were being addressed in other forums; and the readiness of the EMS to tackle them.
-The next symposium (2017) will be on Health and Environment in Emerging Markets).
-Later symposia are likely to focus on other stages in the life-course, other determinants of human welfare and other aspects of outcomes.

 Once a topic has been chosen the designs of EMS symposia has been guided by a process that begins with a review of existing research and conversations with recognized authorities to define its scope and the relative priority of the questions it will seek to answer.
 The programme continues to develop as participants are selected and invited and help shape the agenda.

 The first four symposia ran for two and a half days, the fifth and sixth and seventh a half day longer.
 Each began with a full-length lecture that surveyed the ground to be covered.
 Other sessions were conversational.
 The final sessions on the second and third days were panel discussions with active chairing in which participants, took stock of progress.
 The final panel produced outline findings and recommendations for subsequent refinement in the Report on the symposium.